 - damage to blood vessels, tendons, or nerves

-The three malleolus bones can all be fractured separately without the others being affected.
+The three malleolus bones can all undergo separate fractures without affecting the others in the group.

-There is also a bimalleolar equivalent, where the ligaments on the inside of the ankle are damaged as well as one of the malleoli.
-In most of these cases, the fibula is broken and the medial ligaments are injured.
+Some people also experience a bimalleolar equivalent fracture.
+This occurs when the ligaments on the inside of the ankle incur damage as well as one of the malleoli.
+In many bimalleolar equivalents, the fibula breaks and injury occurs in the medial ligaments.

-Both bimalleolar fractures and a bimalleolar equivalent will typically make the ankle unstable and can be related to a dislocation.
-Surgery is usually recommended to treat them.
+Doctors usually recommend surgery for both bimalleolar fractures and bimalleolar equivalent fractures because they can make the ankle unstable and lead to a dislocation.

-A trimalleolar fracture is a serious injury that will dramatically affect the person's life for the several months it takes to heal.
+A trimalleolar fracture is a serious injury that will dramatically reduce a person's mobility and quality of life while the injury heals.

 It is essential that people help with their rehabilitation by undertaking physical therapy and doing home exercises to strengthen the ankle.
 Even after the fracture has mended, it can still take months for the muscles to regain enough strength so that a person can walk correctly.